ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #update-subscription-cos}
 {: step}

-Now you know that your {{site.data.keyword.cos_short}} subscription created successfully and the {{site.data.keyword.cos_short}} subscription is ready to serve events, you can update the {{site.data.keyword.cos_short}} subscription with the [**`ibmcloud ce sub cos update`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-update) command.
+Now you know that your {{site.data.keyword.cos_short}} subscription was created successfully and that the {{site.data.keyword.cos_short}} subscription is ready to serve events, you can update the {{site.data.keyword.cos_short}} subscription with the [**`ibmcloud ce sub cos update`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-update) command.
 For example, you can change your subscription to run only when specific operations happen on a subset of objects in the bucket.
 {: shortdesc}

 Update the {{site.data.keyword.cos_short}} subscription to forward events only when `delete` operations happen on files with a name prefix of `test`.